Keats/validator/README.md

 ```

 ### does_not_contain
 Pretty much the opposite of contains, provided just for ease-of-use.
-Tests whether the string does not contain
+Tests whether a container does not contain
-the substring given or if a key is NOT present in a hashmap. `does_not_contain` takes 1 string argument.
+the substring given if it's a string or if a key is NOT present in a hashmap. `does_not_contain` takes 1 string argument.

 Examples: